wernerglinka/metalsmith-prism/README.md

   .build();
 ```

-## API
+## Language support

+Supports all programming languages that have a corresponding Prism.js component file.
+Component files are found in the [Prism.js `components` directory](https://github.com/PrismJS/prism/tree/master/components).

-JSON syntax highlighting is enhanced using the following syntax definition
+> JSON syntax highlighting is enhanced using the following syntax definition

 >
 ``` js